campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 Relative to studio A, studio B is in trouble because 40% of their shows have flopped, compared to A's 20%.

-This is terrible for the anime industry because **when a studio literally can't afford to risk failure, then they'll be pressured to make creative decisions that make them money, rather than serve the narrative interests of the anime that they're producing**.
+This is terrible for the anime industry because **when a studio literally can't afford failure, then they'll be pressured to make creative decisions that make them money, rather than decisions that produce quality anime shows**.
+And no, these two outcomes are often not aligned (more on that in the following sections).

-This has had a drastic impact on the anime industry: I don't think it takes a university-funded research grant to deduce that, because of this, your average anime season now typically looks like:
+This has had a drastic impact on the anime industry.
+For proof, take a look at your average 2020 anime season:
-* Dozens of cheaply-produced light-novel adaptations
+* Dozens of cheaply-produced <a href="https://en.wikipedia.org/wiki/Light_novel">light novel</a> adaptations
 * Romantic-comedy harems
 * Videogame / High-fantasy / <a href="https://en.wikipedia.org/wiki/Isekai">Isekai</a>
 * Videogame / High-fantasy / Isakai, but subverted for comedic effect